 One of the world's poorest countries, Niger, ranks highest in a new report by Save the Children which evaluates countries' progress in tackling preventable child deaths in an equitable and sustainable way.

 people live there

 About 55% of girls and boys are out of school

 95 out of 1000 children die

 Save the Children works in six districts in Niger with integrated programs of health, nutrition and protection, delivering lifesaving support for children in the greatest need.

-Unless otherwise noted, facts and statistics have been sourced from Save the Children’s State of the World's Mothers report.
-You can access detailed data here.
+Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2017 End of Childhood Report.